 Instead of raising fares, airlines are tagging on hidden costs.
 Here’s a great article from MSN Money on how to avoid ridiculous airline fees.

-WHN TIP – Getting an Upgrade: “Don’t ask for a free upgrade when checking in – the agent at the ticket counter has little control over this and instead you may be charged for the upgrade.
-However, if you ask nicely the attendant at the gate, they have the authority and may be able to bump you to business class, or even better, first class and they won’t charge you,” says Missi Firth, frequent flyer, New York, NY
+WHN TIP – Upgrade: “Don’t ask for a free upgrade when checking in – the agent at the ticket counter has little control over this and instead you may be charged for the upgrade.
+However, if you ask nicely the attendant at the gate, they have the authority and may be able to bump you to business class, or even better, first-class and they won’t charge you,” says Missi Firth, frequent flyer, New York, NY

-- Before you head on a long road trip, schedule a maintenance check.
+- Before a long road trip, schedule a maintenance check.

-While you might pay extra upfront, it’s better to have your car worked on before you go and by a mechanic you know and trust.
-Otherwise, you might be paying extra for towing fees, roadside assistance or other unexpected costs along the way.
+It’s better to have your car worked on before you go and by a mechanic you know and trust.
+Otherwise, you might be paying extra for towing fees, roadside assistance, or other unexpected costs along the way.

 - Try to get better gas mileage.